HackerM0nk/HackerM0nk/README.md

 I’m a software security engineer who builds security into how cloud-native systems are designed, built, shipped, and run.
 My bias: security should feel like part of engineering—not a separate lane.
 I treat application code and IaC as the source of truth, set sane defaults, and measure the few signals that actually show whether we’re safe and compliant.
 The goal is simple: make the secure path the easy path, and make drift obvious.

-**Design & Threat Modeling**: Map data flows early, call out material risks, choose controls that match the feature.
-Encode decisions in CI/CD (required checks, signatures, policies) so “approved” == “passing.”
+**Design & Threat Modeling**: Map data flows early, call out risks, choose controls that match the feature.
+Encode decisions in CI/CD (required checks, signatures, policies).

 **Code security**: Keep secrets out of source; run Gitleaks/secret rotation, SAST where it pays off, SCA with license policy; container image scanning; protect against dependency confusion/typosquatting via scoped registries, verified publishers, and pinning.